 Preschool teachers use the ez Write® handwriting program with the children.
 Ez Write® is a research-based, developmentally appropriate handwriting program that engages all learning styles.
 The program encourages “automaticity” or the ability to retrieve and produce letters automatically.
 It is based on research showing that handwriting competency can have dramatic effects on academic achievement and self-esteem.
 Handwriting is the hands-on way that children learn to read.
 Teachers incorporate hands-on art, music, large motor and small motor activities; for example, using a paint dabber, singing songs with movements, and displaying posters so children can trace the strokes.
 There is also a strong home/center connection built into the program.
 Worksheets go home with instructions to teach parents how to form the letters.

 The preschool classroom revolves around the following nine learning centers:

 • Large motor

 • Dramatic play

 Teachers design hands-on activities to enhance learning opportunities in each learning center.
 From letter of the week exploration in group time to active play in learning centers, teachers create a balance of child-initiated and teacher-directed activities and a balance of individual attention with group experiences to ensure that children are developing to their fullest potential.

 Communication with Parents

-Every day, you will receive a written, detailed account of your child’s schedule, activities, and development.
+Every day, you will receive updated information via Daily Connect* as well as an email of your child’s schedule, activities, and development.
 This open communication is ongoing throughout your child’s experience at New Horizon Academy.

 Supporting Children’s Development